YuukiOkamoto/my-portfolio-site/README.md

-# This is the Tech Blog of Yuuki Okamoto
+# This is the Tech Blog and Potfolio Site of Yuuki Okamoto

 The tech stack it's built with includes: